clerk/javascript/packages/testing/README.md

 ### Cypress

-⚠️ **Using Cypress to test Clerk is still in the experimental stage.
-Please be aware that there may be limitations and potential issues when using this approach.**
+⚠️ **Please note:** Support for Cypress is still experimental.
+Be aware that there are limitations and potential issues at this stage.
+Please open an issue with a minimal reproduction so that these issues can be fixed.
+Thanks!

 Firstly, add your Clerk keys (`CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY`) to your environment variables file (e.g. `.env.local` or `.env.`).
 You can find these keys in your Clerk Dashboard.